splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 ## Performance Profiler

 [**Performance Profiler**](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/pprofextension/README.md) extension enables the golang net/http/pprof endpoint.
-This is typically used by developers to collect performance profiles and investigate issues with the service.
-We will not be covering this in this workshop.
+This is typically used by developers to collect performance profiles and investigate issues with the service. **We will not be covering this in this workshop**.

 ## zPages

 [**zPages**](https://github.com/open-telemetry/opentelemetry-collector/blob/main/extension/zpagesextension/README.md) are an in-process alternative to external exporters.
-When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested. zPages is an extremely useful diagnostic feature to ensure the collector is running as expected.
+When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested. zPages are an extremely useful diagnostic feature to ensure the collector is running as expected.

 {{< tabs >}}
 {{% tab title="ServiceZ" %}}